Durgesh2601/Durgesh2601/README.md

 ### Hi there, I'm Durgesh 👋
-An aspiring full stack web developer with a passion for developing innovative programs.
+I'm an aspiring full stack web developer with a passion for developing innovative programs.
 Skilled at reading and writing codes using viable inputs and outputs.